CyberShadow/aconfmgr/README.md

 - Installing AUR packages that depend on virtual packages (such as `java-environment`) is not currently implemented.
 The desired dependency can be manually specified in the configuration, or a supported AUR helper can be used instead.
 - Changes in file attributes only (not content) are currently not detected.
 - Files owned by a package that have been deleted on the system are currently not tracked.
+- Empty directories and directory attributes are not tracked.

 ## License